FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Mention connection to Freya the stray and https://acegikmo.com/shapes/

 ### Don't use [`smoothstep()`](https://en.wikipedia.org/wiki/Smoothstep)
-Its use is [often associated](http://www.numb3r23.net/2015/08/17/using-fwidth-for-distance-based-anti-aliasing/) with implementing anti-aliased in `GLSL`, but its use doesn't make sense.
+Its use is [often associated](http://www.numb3r23.net/2015/08/17/using-fwidth-for-distance-based-anti-aliasing/) with implementing anti-aliasing in `GLSL`, but its use doesn't make sense.
 It performs a hermite interpolation, but the we are dealing with a function applied across 2 pixels or just inside 1.
 There is no curve to be witnessed here.
 Though the slight performance difference doesn't particularly matter on modern graphics cards so wasting cycles on performing the hermite interpolation doesn't make sense to me.